-Stakeholder Topic Issue AEMC Response subnetworks where competition is already relatively weak.
-This is discussed in more detail in Appendix C. The Commission also considers that the publication of tender results at the subnetwork level could result in the release of confidential and sensitive information.
-Macquarie Generation Directions powers Reliance on directions power would be a mistake - in the absence of SRAS tenders, SRAS providers may decommission or mothball SRAS units.
+Stakeholder Issue AEMC response relatively weak.
+This is discussed in more detail in Appendix C. The Commission also considers that the publication of tender results at the sub-network level could result in the release of confidential and sensitive information.
+Macquarie generation (Consultation paper submission) Reliance on directions power would be a mistake - in the absence of SRAS tenders, SRAS providers may decommission or mothball SRAS units.
 The Commission considers that while AEMO has access to the use of directions powers in regards to SRAS, it is not likely that AEMO would rely on this power to meet its obligations under the SRS.
-Macquarie Generation Spot market suspension There is currently some uncertainty regarding when AEMO would restore spot market function.
+Macquarie Generation (Consultation paper submission) There is currently some uncertainty regarding when AEMO would restore spot market function.
 Macquarie Generation argue that there is some risk that AEMO would prematurely restore the spot market to send price signals to encourage restoration of generators, rather than utilising SRAS.
 Macquarie Generation therefore calls for the introduction of a specific trigger in the NER which would define exactly when AEMO may resume spot market operations after a market suspension.
 The Commission considers that issues relating to the suspension of the spot market are out of scope of this rule change.
+Origin Energy (Draft determination submission) The current Rules provide an opportunity for other persons, either businesses or jurisdictional bodies, to procure a restart service independently of AEMO.
+As businesses and jurisdictions would be ultimately accountable for the consequences of a major supply disruption they should, in principle, be afforded the opportunity to procure a restart service if they consider the number of procured SRAS as inadequate to minimise the costs of a major supply disruption and meet community expectations.
+The NER make no reference to the procurement of SRAS by any party other than AEMO.
+The Commission considers that the current NER does not preclude any individual participant from acquiring any service if it wishes to do so.
+If a participant chose to do so, this would occur outside of the SRAS framework established in the NER.